JonasDudonis/PHP-File-Browser/Readme.md

 ## Project features
 - Demo Login panel with set credentials as placeholders
-- See the contents of the files and/or folders
+- See the contents of files and/or folders
 - Navigate through folders
 - Logout functionality
+- delete / upload / download files
 - Create new directories*
-- delete / upload / download files*

 *features not available yet.